will94290/decidim/decidim-verifications/README.md

 * The different actions in decidim that require authorization, and which authorization method they require.
-For example, a decidim instance might choose to require census authorization to create proposals, but a fully verified address via a verification code for voting on proposals.  which authorization.  methods to use to let users get verified, and
+For example, a decidim instance might choose to require census authorization to create proposals, but a fully verified address via a verification code sent by postal mail for voting on proposals.

 ## Types of authorization methods